top software composition analysis tools

 Overview:

-Xygeni-SCA makes open source security easier for developers.
-Instead of just listing every known vulnerability, it helps you focus on what really matters, by checking if the risky code is actually reachable, exploitable, or a real threat.
+Xygeni SCA security tools make open source security easier for developers.
+Instead of just listing every known vulnerability, they help you focus on what really matters by checking whether the risky code is actually reachable, exploitable, or a real threat.

 What’s more, Xygeni scans in real time, fits right into your CI/CD, and even catches hidden dangers like malware in dependencies.
 It also takes care of license risks and compliance, so you don’t have to chase them manually.